 There is more information included in this document then needed to answer the primary question.

-The purpose for gathering the additional information is to assist us in determining what will be required to calculate an estimated financial exposure as it pertains specifically to the Consumption Band Contracts..
+The purpose for gathering the additional information is to assist us in determining what will be required to calculate an estimated financial exposure as it pertains specifically to the Consumption Band Contracts.

 Today’s Summarized scenario’s